ODA Test — Alternative Test Request Form Policies & Procedures

 All changes to the Testing Center Schedule, such as rescheduled exam dates, changes to the exam start time, materials approved for the student to use during an exam (calculator, notes, etc.) require submission of a handwritten note documenting the approved changes and signed by the course professor, or a copy of an email documenting the approved changes, sent directly from the professor’s official email address.
 Any changes made to the testing schedule must be authorized by your instructor and submitted to the testing coordinator.

 On Exam Day

 Arrive on time and have your UNT student ID ready to show the test proctor.
 Be prepared with the necessary items to take your test (Scantron, blue book, etc.), and be ready to begin upon entering the office.
 Due to lack of space, studying in the ODA waiting area is not permitted.
 There are study spaces located in Sage Hall and the Union.
-If you arrive more than 30 minutes late for your scheduled test time, ODA will not administer the test.
+If you arrive late for your scheduled test time, ODA will not administer the test.
 It will be your responsibility to contact your instructor about rescheduling the exam.
 It is your instructor's decision to approve or deny rescheduling your test and we will still require five business days’ notice to reschedule tests in our testing center.
 Tests must be completed in one sitting unless otherwise authorized by your instructor.